How to Become a Travel Writer (& Get Paid For It)

 You’ll also want to have:

-- Some way to accept payment
+- Some way to accept payments

 - Some way to make and send invoices

-- Some way to record income
+- Some way to record your income and expenses

-I used it for years and I can vouch for the ease with which it makes freelancing.
-Nowadays, I use a combination of Honeybook and Wave–these are equally good choices.
+If you’re just starting out, I recommend Bonsai.
+I used it for years and loved how easy it made freelancing.
+These days, I use a mix of Honeybook and Wave—they’re equally good options.

 4. Create a Pitch List